Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-hadamard.rst

 Device Support
 ==============

-The Hadamard supports AIE1 and AIE-ML devices.
+The Hadamard supports AIE and AIE-ML devices.

-- Round modes available and the enumerated values of round modes differ between AIE1 and AIE-ML.
+- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types